 A trip to the Distillery District has quickly become one of the best things to do in Toronto for travellers.
 It’s a unique destination in this modern city, due to the abundance of Victorian-style architecture.
-The brick-lined streets include many indie restaurants and small boutiques.
+The brick-lined streets include many indie restaurants & small boutiques.
 It’s also a pedestrian-only neighbourhood, allowing you to wander around and leisurely explore the area.

 In the winter, the Distillery District turns into a winter wonderland and is home to one of the best Christmas markets in Canada.

-The Distillery District is home to many dining establishments, coffee shops, and art galleries.
-When you’re in the area, visit Arta Gallery to view a rotating collection of contemporary art exhibits.
+While exploring the area, visit Arta Gallery to view a rotating collection of contemporary art exhibits.
 If you’re interested in abstract visual art, head over to Corkin Gallery.

-The top points of interest in Toronto include various filming locations, some of which you may recognise from movies and television shows.
+The top points of interest in Toronto include various filming locations, some of which you may recognize from movies and television shows.

 The castle is now a museum.
 It’s open to the public during most of the year.
-Take the pricey self-guided tour to see the interior and get a better view of the city.
+Take the self-guided tour to see the interior and get a better view of the city.

-Walk beneath dinosaurs Royal Ontario Museum
+Royal Ontario Museum (ROM)

-You’ll find some of the top things to see in Toronto inside the Royal Ontario Museum.
-It’s the largest museum in Canada, containing over six million items and 40 different galleries.
+The ROM is the largest museum in Canada, containing over six million items and 40 different galleries.
 The diverse collection covers natural history, world culture, and contemporary art.
-You can view dinosaur bones in one part of the museum and world-famous paintings in another.
+In one section of the museum, you can scope out dinosaur bones; in another, world-famous paintings.
+It’s quite the ride!

 Get a map of the museum when you enter or risk getting lost in the labyrinth of corridors and galleries.
 If you want to beat the crowds, try to arrive early in the day or in the middle of the afternoon.

 High Park belongs on any list of the top tourist attractions in Toronto as it offers a variety of things to do.
 While you can spend a few hours walking the trails and enjoying the scenery, the park also has a zoo, playground, gardens, and various facilities.

 The zoo isn’t very large, containing mostly farm animals and a few exotic species.
 You’ll see bison, sheep, cattle, peacocks, reindeer, and emus.
-If you’re travelling with kids, make sure that you stop at the llama pen for feeding and petting.
+If you’re travelling to Toronto with kids, make sure that you stop at the llama pen for feeding and petting.

 Along with the zoo, the park has acres of gardens, including a landscaped ornamental garden area.
 The garden has a fairy-tale atmosphere with large trees and a colourful array of flowers and foliage.
 In the springtime, the park comes alive with cherry blossoms, and fills with locals who often picnic under the beautiful pink blooms.